Resources and Guidance for Businesses in response to COVID-19 as of August 3, 2020

-Small Business Webinars schedule for June 2020 and recorded past webinars: https://bit.ly/WebinarsList2020
+Small Business Webinars scheduled and recorded past webinars: https://bit.ly/WebinarsList2020

-Western Mass List of Business Resources: Hampden, Hampshire, Franklin, and Berkshire Counties.
+Western Mass List of Business Resources for Hampden, Hampshire, Franklin, and Berkshire Counties.
 For more information, https://bit.ly/WMassBusinessResources.

 MassHire Franklin-Hampshire Career Center information for both job seekers/employees and for businesses/employers – https://www.masshirefhcareers.org/